pagopa-archive/io-functions-sign/docs/architecture/decisions/0003-logic-for-signer-data-model.md

 Accepted TOS contain the identifier of the QTSP to which they refer.
 In this way it is possible to programmatically verify that they refer to the QTSP currently set in the configuration phase.

-##Open points
+## Open points
-be invalidated or if, alternatively, the TOS have a time duration (expire) that keeps them valid regardless of the fact that new ones are configured. mustunderstand if the expire date is static (fixed) or depends on the time when the ToS have been accepted We do not know if the TOS will be provided via an API from the QTSP or will be statically configured We do not know if the email must be retrieved from the User registry or an ad hoc service to be queried via tax code
+- we need to know if for every new configured TOS, the old ones must be invalidated or if, alternatively, the TOS have a time duration (expire) that keeps them valid regardless of the fact that new ones are configured.
+- we must understand if the expire date is static (fixed) or depends on the time when the ToS have been accepted
+- we do not know if the TOS will be provided via an API from the QTSP or will be statically configured
+- we do not know if the SIGNER email must be retrieved from the User registry or an ad hoc service to be queried via tax code

-##Structure of the entities involved
+## Structure of the entities involved

-###Configuration (static)
+### Configuration (static)
 Identifier of the QTSP currently used

-###ToS ToS
+### ToS
 identifier (Pk)

 QTSP identifier